• Skip to primary navigation

 The aroma of malanga is quite fragrant with hints of ginger while taro doesn't have any distinct smell.

-In terms of texture, malanga tends to be moist, firm and slightly grainy when cooked whereas taro takes on a creamy texture after boiling or mashing.
+In terms of texture, malanga is usually moist, firm and slightly grainy when cooked whereas taro takes on a creamy texture after boiling or mashing.

 While both vegetables work well in savory dishes such as soups or stews, they have unique flavors that make them better suited for particular recipes.